 - Design for the future: Develop a purpose-driven infrastructure, methods, systems, and processes that will continue to thrive even in their absence.

 “Human resources teams and learning and development professionals tend to focus on what is commonly recognized as core leadership competencies,” says Ann Holland, organizational development consultant.
 “I believe there are important competencies not included on that list that future leaders should also consider and develop.”
-Some of those skills include:

 - Integrity: This competency can be summed up in one sentence – “Do the right thing – even when no one’s looking.”